konradwojda/HYU-AI-G08/README.md

 ## Methodology

-### Used CNNs
+### Selected CNN Models

-We decided to train our models using __EfficientNet__ and __ResNet50__ convolutional neural networks and then compare their performances to determine which one demonstrates better performance for our task.
-Both
-EfficientNet and ResNet50 are known for their powerful feature extraction capabilities and efficiency, which is why we chose them.<br>
+For this project, we chose to train and compare two convolutional neural networks **EfficientNet** and **ResNet50** to determine which model performs better for deepfake detection.
+Both EfficientNet and ResNet50 are widely recognized for their strong feature extraction capabilities and computational efficiency, making them well-suited to the demands of this task.

-EfficientNet is optimized for high accuracy with fewer parameters by scaling depth, width, and resolution, making it efficient for complex tasks on limited resources.<br>
+EfficientNet is designed to achieve high accuracy with fewer parameters by using a compound scaling method that balances depth, width, and resolution.
+This efficiency allows it to handle complex tasks with limited computational resources, making it an excellent choice for detecting subtle manipulations in images.

-ResNet50 introduces residual connections that help prevent vanishing gradients, enabling deeper networks to learn more detailed features, which is crucial for distinguishing real from fake images.
+ResNet50, on the other hand, introduces residual connections that address the vanishing gradient problem, allowing the network to train effectively even at greater depths.
+This enables ResNet50 to learn more intricate features, which is particularly useful for distinguishing real images from deepfakes with a high level of detail.

 ### Infrastructure
 For training the models, we decided to use __Amazon SageMaker Studio Lab__, which offers four hours of free GPU usage (NVIDIA Tesla T4).
 This was sufficient for our project and provided more computational power than the hardware we own.
 SageMaker Studio Lab offers many tools for developing and training models.